Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    2. Optimized a source code fetching for warnings;
    3. For latest versions of .NET now uses the System.Text.Json library as JSON serializer;
-   4. Added a .NET Core App 3.1 and .NET 5.0 targets.
+   4. Added a .NET Core App 3.1 and .NET 5.0 targets;
+   5. Optimized a generation of source maps.

    ============
    PROJECT SITE